 eCommerce App Features for Business Users

-Every year there are more and more apps for eCommerce and business that cater to sellers.
+Every year there are more and more apps for eCommerce and businesses that cater to sellers.
 If you’re building your own, you will have steep competition with giants like Shopify and HubSpot Mobile.
 While the choices can seem daunting, there are certain features that are must-haves if you’re building an app.
 Alternatively, these may be good things to look out for if you’re choosing an app for your own use.

 One of the first factors to consider when you’re designing an eCommerce website or an app is accessibility.
 Making it easy for businesses to log in, especially on mobile, can go a long way in improving UX.
 It’s important to balance this with security, so trustworthy (yet effortless) features like fingerprint scans go a long way.